West Butte Fire

 The West Butte Fire (also called the Sutter North Fire) was a wildfire that burned near Colusa, California in Sutter County in the United States.
 The fire started on June 8, 2019 and was contained on June 10, 2019.
 The fire burned over 1300 acre.
 The cause of the fire remains under investigation.

-Fire
+Progression

 The West Butte Fire was reported at 5:44 PM on June 8, 2019 at North Butte Road and West Butte Road, north of Sutter Buttes and northeast of Colusa in Sutter County, California.
 By 8:00 PM, the fire had burned over 900 acre.
 As of June 10, the fire had expanded into the Peace Valley area and was 1300 acre.
 The fire was reported contained by that evening.